-So, what does it mean to incorporate an agreement (in whole or in part) into a final order of divorce, and what happens if the court does not incorporate the agreement into its final order of divorce?
+Under Virginia law, a separation agreement might be “incorporated” into the parties’ final order of divorce.
+The circuit court granting the divorce has broad discretion to incorporate all, some or none of the provisions of the parties’ separation agreement.
+So, what does it mean to incorporate an agreement (in whole or in part) into a final order of divorce, and what happens if the court does not incorporate the agreement into the order?

 Contract vs. Court Order